veewee/xml/docs/reader.md

 #### Writing your own loader

-A loader can be any callable that is able to create an `XMLReader`;
+A loader can be any `callable` that is able to create an `XMLReader`:

 ```php
 namespace VeeWee\Xml\Reader\Loader;